Image

 Get Started

-Securing a Limited Driving Privilege (Hardship License) in Butler County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Butler County, MO

-For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
 (This is why our Butler County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • The machine used must be approved under state regulations